gvgabor/karsaiauto/git-readme.txt

-Ez a szöveg a dev branchből jött.
+Ez a szöveg a feature branchből jött.